david-why/mcr/backend/README.md

 6. Use the following endpoints to interact with the backend:
    - `GET /api/shares`: List the currently shared ranking parameters, sorted by creation date descending.
    - `POST /api/shares`: Create new shared ranking parameters.
+   - `DELETE /api/shares/id`: Delete the shared ranking parameters with the specified ID.